AntiPwr/AntiPwr.github.io/root/wiki/Whisper of the Well Information.md

 2. Animus (Internalized, or Inputted Anim)
 3. [[Belief]] (Untapped State)

-Although belief is actually a potential state of Anim, its differences to the other states grant it emphasis and a unique name in fields of study.
+Although belief is actually a potential state of Anim, its differences to the other states grant it emphasis and a unique name in arcane fields of study.

 <details open>
 <summary><h4>Anim Illnesses, Belief Afflicts</h3></summary>